UNCLASSIFIED (U)

 13. Subcommittees.

-The Assistant Secretary may establish appropriate subcommittees or working groups to carry out assigned responsibilities.
-The Committee shall provide such guidance and direction as is necessary and appropriate to ensure the effective functioning of such subcommittees or working groups as established.
-Any subcommittees must report back to the Committee, and shall not provide advice or work products directly to the Department of State.
+The Assistant Secretary may create subcommittees deemed appropriate for assisting the DTAG to carry out its work.
+Any subcommittees must report back to the Board and will not provide advice or work products directly to the Department of State.

 14. Recordkeeping.

-Now, thereby, this Charter shall be considered approved by the Department of State as of this date and shall be considered filed as of the date when copies have been provided to the appropriate standing committees of the Senate and the House of Representatives having legislative jurisdiction over the Department of State and to the Library of Congress pursuant to the provisions of the Federal Advisory Committee Act.
+Now, thereby, this Charter shall be considered approved by the Department of State as of this Approved date, and shall be considered filed as of the Filing date, which is the date when copies have been provided to the Senate Foreign Relations Committee and the House Foreign Affairs Committee, the Secretariat, and to the Library of Congress pursuant to the provisions of FACA and the FACA Final Rule.

 4. Points of View.